-Database of the largest medical technology companies in Germany by turnover for download as Excel list
+Database of the largest medical technology companies in Germany by turnover as easy-to-download Excel file

 With the list of the largest medical technology companies in Germany, Research Germany has created a market overview of a highly relevant and highly fragmented industry.
 The database of the top-selling German MedTech companies can be easily purchased in our online shop and is available for download as an Excel list directly after payment.
 In addition to general contact data, the list includes sales figures for the years 2018, 2017, 2016 and 2015 as well as the number of employees according to the last annual financial statements.
 This makes the industry list ideal for acquiring new customers and conducting detailed market and competition analyses.
 Thanks to regular updates and additions to our industry lists, we ensure that you always work with the most up-to-date data and save you the trouble of spending hours of research.
 The updates of our databases are sent to you free of charge by e-mail within one year of purchase.

-This information is included in the list of the top-selling German MedTech companies
+The following information is included in the list of the largest German MedTech companies

 - Company name

-- General contact information (address, e-mail address, telephone number, URL)
+- General contact data (postal address, e-mail, telephone number, URL)

 - Names of the executives

 - Revenue for 2018, 2017, 2016 and 2015 as well as number of employees (taken from the annual and consolidated financial statements)

 The database of the largest medical technology companies in Germany covers the following areas